dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 #### IdP claims and mapping of users
 To sign in to DHIS2, a given user must be provisioned in the IdP and then mapped to a user account in DHIS2.
 OIDC uses a method that relies on claims to share user account attributes with other applications.
 Claims include user account attributes such as email, phone number, name, etc. DHIS2 relies on the IdP claims to map user accounts from the IdP to those hosted on DHIS2.
 By default, DHIS2 expects the IdP to pass the _email_ claim.
 Depending on your IdP, you may need to configure DHIS2 to use a different IdP claim.

-If you are using Google or Azure AD as an IdP, the default behavior is to use the email claim to map IdP identities to DHIS2 user accounts.
+If you are using Google as an IdP, the default behavior is to use the email claim to map IdP identities to DHIS2 user accounts.

 > **Note**
 >
 > In order for a DHIS2 user to be able to login with an IdP, the user profile checkbox "**External authentication only (OpenID or LDAP)**" must be checked and "**OpenID**" field must match the claim (mapping claim) returned by the IdP.
-Email is used by default by both Google and Azure AD.
+Email is used by default by Google.